 You may have heard of the Workplace Hazardous Materials Information System (WHMIS).
 In brief, the WHMIS is a comprehensive national system for the safe management of dangerous chemicals.
 These chemicals can include cleaners, paints, flammable aerosols, and gas cylinders.
 Different substances have their own unique hazards, and it’s vital employees have the expertise to identify and deal with those hazards.
+An annual Employee health checkup is also a good idea to make sure that anyone handling the hazards are fit and healthy which should minimise accidents.
 When it comes to using, handling, or transporting hazardous chemicals, the system provides health and safety information to help protect workers from harm and minimize the risk of danger.

 It’s important that workplaces develop their own WHMIS programs to help safeguard workplaces and ensure employees are adequately educated concerning hazardous chemicals.
 Proper education and training are key to working with hazardous products.
 Implement WHMIS training course to help your employees understand the hazards and equip them with the knowledge to work safely with the products.
 Some of the topics training should cover include: